hululu75/mxBridge/README.md

 - **Do not delete `store/`** — it contains E2EE keys.
 Loss means the bridge must be re-trusted.
 - **Do not change `device_id`** after assignment — it creates a new device requiring re-verification.
+- **Do not delete `messages.db.salt`** — it is required to derive the database encryption key.
+Loss means the database is unreadable.
+- **Do not lose the master password** — it is required for both config decryption and database access.
+Loss means all encrypted data is unrecoverable.
 - **The web interface has no TLS** — use a reverse proxy (Nginx, Caddy) for remote access.

 ## License